Anna Cramling: Chess career

 Cramling earned her first FIDE rating in February 2013 at age 10, starting out at 1519 after playing the Amateur A competition at the Gibraltar Chess Festival.
 She won one out of four games against rated opponents, defeating Raymond Kearsley, an English player rated 1772.
 The following year, 2014, she won the women's prize in the same Amateur A competition at Gibraltar.
 Her prize drew media attention because her parents regularly competed at the event and she had regularly been attending even as an infant.
 This performance also helped her reach a rating of 1600.

 Cramling had a large increase in rating in early 2015 at age 12 when she gained over 300 rating points across four tournaments in two months to surpass a rating of 1900.
 These tournaments included the Rilton under-1800 tournament in Stockholm around New Year's Day and the Amateur A and Amateur B competitions at Gibraltar.
 At the end of 2015, Cramling participated in the girls under-14 division of the World Cadets Chess Championship in Porto Carras, Greece.
 As the 58th seed out of 125 participants, she finished slightly better than her seeding in 54th place with a score of 6/11.
 Cramling first reached a rating of 2000 in June 2016 at age 14 after competing in the Hasselbacken Chess Open in Stockholm.
 Her best victory in that tournament was against her compatriot Michael Backman, who was rated 2161.

-In September 2016, Cramling represented Sweden in the 2016 Chess Olympiad in Baku, Azerbaijan alongside her mother who also competed and her father who was the team’s captain.
+In September 2016, 14-year old Cramling represented Sweden in the 2016 Chess Olympiad in Baku, Azerbaijan, thereby beating the Swedish record for youngest female participant in the Olympiad, which was previously held by her mother and Siv Bengtsson.
+Her mother Pia also competed at the event, and they had Anna's father as team captain.
 Cramling competed in 7 of the 11 rounds which contributed to Sweden placing 23rd out of the 134 competing teams.
 In early 2017, Cramling played the Masters competition in Gibraltar, during which she drew a game against her father.
 Towards the end of the year, she played both the European Youth Chess Championships in the girls under-16 division and World Junior Chess Championships in the girls under-20 division.
 She performed well at both, gaining 17 and 31 rating points at each tournament respectively.
 She finished in 35th place out of 75 participants in the former, and 61st out of 89 participants at the latter, similar to her respective seedings of 31st and 66th.